 Pep Guardiola’s Manchester City had all but battered Chelsea into submission, yet the game remained scoreless.
-Last year, it would have been typical of the side to fall short in their search for supremacy, failing to break the deadlock or worse still, gifting the opposition an undeserved winner through a momentary lapse in defensive concentration.
+In 2016/17, it would have been typical of the side to fall short in their search for supremacy, failing to break the deadlock or worse still, gifting the opposition an undeserved winner through a momentary lapse in defensive concentration.
 This season, however, was different.

 Receiving the ball on the half-turn, De Bruyne adjusted his body shape to play a vertical pass into the feet of Gabriel Jesus.
 The Brazilian striker immediately returned the favour, laying it back to him before the Belgian drove forwards, taking the game by the scruff of the neck, and rifled his left-footed shot across goal to score the eventual winner.

 The strike bore individual significance to De Bruyne for two reasons, starting with the man his shot flew past, Thibaut Courtois.
 The pair had been great friends growing up together, playing for both Genk and the Belgium national side.
 But their relationship soured rapidly when De Bruyne discovered his girlfriend at the time had been unfaithful to him, with none other than Courtois.

 The second reason was the club, Chelsea.
 The Blues had given De Bruyne his first taste of English football back in 2012, signing him alongside compatriot Courtois in a deal worth around £7m.
 It was no surprise, really – his mother had family in England and a young Kevin spent a lot of his youth visiting their home in the London borough of Ealing, just a short drive from Stamford Bridge.
 The transfer should have been the midfielder’s big break.